EthanCavadia/EthanCavadia.github.io/README.md

 	Vec2f distanceVector = center - circle.center;
 	float radiusSum = radius + circle.radius;

-	float distance = distanceVector.Magnitude();
+	float magnitude = distanceVector.Magnitude();

-  	return distance <= radiusSum;
+  	return magnitude <= radiusSum;
 }
 ```
-So if the distance between the two circles is less or equal or the sum of the two radius it return true.
+So if the magnitude between the two circles is less or equal or the sum of the two radius it return true.

 I tryed some way to implement this function, first i know that the magnitude use a square root but it is an expensive task for the processor.